More about the relationship between body, brain and behaviour

 We all have things that need to be permanently on like a fridge, things that only need electricity when we use them like lights and there are things we put on standby in case we need them like the television or an electric toothbrush.
 They may use a little energy instead of full power but they still take from the power net.

-But what about the cost of your internal energy usage?
+What about the cost of your internal energy usage?

-As living beings, we also consume internal energy generated by the energy faculty of our system.
-And much works the same as in our outside world.
+As living beings, we also consume internal energy generated by the energy supplier of our system.
+And it pretty much works the same as in our outside world.
 There are body systems that run in the background and need energy 24/7 to keep us alive: like our respiratory system, nervous system and brain, heart, immune system, digestive system, part of our motor system, and so on.
 There are body parts’ that we use consciously and often, such as our muscles that need energy to generate power to move, hold us upright, hold us together, speak, look around, hear, smell, eat, and express our emotional states.
 Like our mind that needs energy to think, and so on.
 And all these physical energy processes have to stay within a certain range for us to be on the safe end of survival.

 How energy efficient is your system?

 That said, imagine if an energy consultant came to your “home” to check your internal energy meter and look at the efficiency and sustainability of your internal energy consumption patterns?
 How high would your consumption be?
-Maybe just look at your movement habits, your attention ahbits and your emotional and thinking habits…
+Maybe just look at your movement habits, your attention habits and your emotional and thinking habits…

 Are you working harder than you need to?